BarbyKelly/quizproject/README.md

 - Appreciating everyone who supported via Slack, who tested Estonia Quiz in #peer-review channel, and gave their feedback.

-- Thankful to tutors and their patience, guiding Developer to figure out the next steps, or sharing info about the correct version of software.
+- Thankful to tutors and their patience, guiding Developer to figure out the next steps, sharing info about the correct version of software, and helping Developer learn more.

 [Back to top](#contents)